ciphermike/tidypics/README.md

 This tool is to clean duplicate pictures / media files.

 This first version allows to move any files from a <src_dir> inluding sub-directory tree to a destination folder.
-If duplicate is detected, the destination file is rename by appending a randon string.
+If duplicate is detected, the destination file is renamed by appending a random string.
 The <src_dir> is deleted once empty.
 This version detects duplicated only by name.